ideaspaper/fnless/README.md

 _**Parameters**_

-- `solutionPath`: path of the source code file.
+- `solutionPath`: Functionless code file path.
-- `keyVars`: an array of strings, which contains variable names whose value need to be changed during the test.
+- `keyVars`: An array of string.
+Each string represents a key variable's name in the functionless code.

 _**Return**_